• Skip to primary navigation

 Lomi-lomi is a popular Hawaiian side dish is made from salted fresh salmon, tomatoes, onions, and scallions.
 You will find it on virtually every Hawaiian food menu in Oahu, and it is a standard on touristy luau menus as well.
 Lomi lomi is always served ice-cold; most often alongside such other Hawaiian plate staples as Kalua pork, poi, laulau, macaroni salad, and fresh fruit.

 With lomi salmon being such popular island fare, it may surprise you to learn that fresh salmon is not found anywhere near Hawaii.
-Salmon was first introduced to the Islands back in the 1880s, when mainland sailors began bringing it in with their provisions from the Pacific Northwest.
-Naturally, the salmon the sailors brought with them was preserved in salt, and even today, Hawaii remains one of the few places where salted salmon is available for sale.
+Salmon was first introduced to the Islands back in the 1880s, when mainland sailors began bringing salted salmon in their provisions from the Pacific Northwest.
+Even today, Hawaii remains one of the few places where salted salmon is commonly available for sale.

-Mr B and I asked a number of Oahu locals about the proper way to make lomi salmon.
-Everyone seems to have their own recipe for making it; and people hold some strong (often conflicting) opinions about the basic ingredients and process.
+While on a trip to Oahu, Mr B and I asked a number of locals about the proper way to make lomi salmon.
+Everyone seems to have their own recipe for making it, and people hold some strong (often conflicting) opinions about the basic ingredients and process.
 For example:

 You have to use fresh salmon and a handful of fresh chopped chilis.